 The leaves are most often used in the following ways:

 Planting & Growing

 Red Sails Leaf Lettuce will grow to be about 8 inches tall at maturity, with a spread of 10 inches.
 When planted in rows, individual plants should be spaced approximately 10 inches apart.
 This vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.
 Because of its relatively short time to maturity, it lends itself to a series of successive plantings each staggered by a week or two; this will prolong the effective harvest period.

 This plant is typically grown in a designated vegetable garden.
 It does best in full sun to partial shade.
 It does best in average conditions that are neither too wet nor too dry, and is very intolerant of standing water.
+It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in rich soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
 This is a selected variety of a species not originally from North America.; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.